Yamaha RX-5: Features

+Sound and outputs

 The RX-5 has 24 built-in digitally sampled drum sounds and another 28 on the RX5 ROM cartridge that was included with every RX5.
 The sounds include bass drum, snare drum, rimshot, toms, hi hat, cymbal (ride or crash), hand clap, tambourine, cowbell, and shaker.
-The included cartridge contains mainly Latin percussion instruments.
+The included cartridge contains variation of drums, timpani and Latin percussions, additional percussions (synth percussions and marimba), sound effects (glass clash and gunshot), chromatic instruments (electric bass, synth-orchestra hit, synth-clavi, and human voices).
 The RX5 has 12 individual outputs for each vertical drum pad pair.
-Each pair has a fixed set of sounds at its disposal, for example 6 base drum samples at the first two buttons.
+Each pair has a fixed set of sounds at its disposal, for example 6 bass drum samples at the first two buttons.
 There is a workaround to have other sounds in each location.
 When you customise a sound to one of the 10 copied sounds presets, they become available on all pads.

-The RX-5 also features "Attack" and "Decay" envelope controls, a pitch envelope, and effects such as reverse, damp, pitch bend, and accent.
+The RX-5 also features: chromatic pitch to program the music tracks consists of melody-bass-chord parts as on the groove machines, pitch bend, accent and individual level control, envelope controls (consists of: attack, decay, decay2 and release), and sampling effects including reverse and damp (looping).

 Sequencer

 The sequencer section can record up to 100 patterns with time signatures ranging from 01/32 to 99/2 in either Real Time or Step Time record modes with lengths of 1-99 bars.
 Real Time recorded patterns can be quantized to the nearest 1/2 to 1/48 note.
 Patterns can be arranged in up to 20 songs.